ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - c - LAB - lab-mongoose-recipes.md

   - solve first using promises with `.then()` (remind them they'll need to chain for every async operation with a .then)
   - then convert it to `async/await` (they may find it much easier, remind to use try/catch)

+- Bonus:
+  - different patterns for promises (then/catch, async/await)

 ## Iteration 1 - Recipe Schema